-There are a few things to know to properly save your seeds for the long term.
+There are a few things to know about properly saving your seeds for the long term.
 Below are some tips for beginners.
-You’ll learn how to store those valuable seeds for planting next year and beyond.
+You’ll learn to store those valuable seeds for planting next year and beyond.

 1. Choose Open-Pollinated Varieties

 Open-pollinated varieties cross-pollinate with plants of the same variety.
-These bring forth seeds that produce plants that are very similar to the parent plant [1].
+The seeds produced by these cross-pollinated plants are very similar to the parent plant [1].

-So, by choosing open-pollinated seeds over hybrids, you will have seeds to continuously cultivate that have the same high quality as the parent plant.
+So, by choosing open-pollinated seeds over hybrids, you will have seeds to cultivate that are of the same high quality as the parent plants.

 Heirloom seeds are open-pollinated varieties that are at least 50 years old.
 You can preserve these seeds for replanting year after year.